 Tidal wetland: A tidal wetland is a jurisdictional wetland that is inundated by tidal waters.

-Tidal waters rise and fall in a predictable and measurable rhythm or cycle due to the gravitational pulls of the moon and sun.
-Tidal waters end where the rise and fall of the water surface can no longer be practically measured in a predictable rhythm due to masking by other waters, wind, or other effects.
-Tidal wetlands are located channelward of the high tide
+Tidal waters rise and fall in a predictable and measurable rhythm or cycle due to the gravitational pulls of the moon and the water surface can no longer be practically measured in a predictable rhythm due to masking by other waters, wind, or other effects.
+Tidal wetlands are located channelward of the high tide line.